aristanetworks/anta/docs/usage-inventory-catalog.md

 All tests available as part of the ANTA framework are defined under the `anta.tests` Python module and are categorised per family (Python submodule).
 The complete list of the tests and their respective inputs is available at the [tests section](api/tests.md) of this website.

-To run test to verify the EOS software version, you can do:
+To run a test to verify the EOS software version, you can do:

 ```yaml
 anta.tests.software: